matthewearl/matthewearl.github.io/_posts/2016-01-14-inverse-haar.md

 real-time detection of faces (and other objects) in video data.

-At its core, the algorithm accepts a small (typically 20x20) image along with some cascade data, and returns whether or not the object of interest is present there.
-The full algorithm simply applies this core algorithm to the full image in multiple windows, with the windows at various scales and positions, returning any where the core algorithm detected the object:
+At its core, the algorithm accepts a small (typically 20x20) image along with some precomputed cascade data (described below), and returns whether or not the object of interest is present there.
+One can then just apply the core algorithm to the full image in multiple windows, with the windows at various scales and positions, returning any where the core algorithm detected the
+object:

 {% include img.html src="/assets/inverse-haar/major_opt.gif" alt="Header" %}